evanshortiss/evanshortiss.github.io/_posts/2021-07-26-amd-driver-memory-lock-timeout.markdown

 *NOTE: I'm pretty sure this is harmless, but it's on you to look into what's appropriate and safe for your hardware/software.
 I'm not responsible for any damage, fucks ups, annoyance, or whatever else happens if this doesn't work out for you.*

-I'm not a video expert, but I assume the custom resolution configuration was maxing out the available bandwidth on my Display Port.
-Now, I know for a fact that I can run at 1440p 144Hz with 10 bit colour on my hardware since the non-custom resolutions support this, albeit with a once daily crash when gaming.
+I'm not a video expert, but I assume the custom resolution configuration was maxing out the available bandwidth on my DisplayPort.
+Now, I know for a fact that I can run at 1440p 144Hz with 10 bit colour via DisplayPort on my hardware since the non-custom resolutions support this, albeit with a once daily crash when gaming.
 Knowing this, I spent a few minutes tweaking the custom resolution settings in Radeon Software to try get it to expand the colour depth while retaining a high-refresh rate.
 After 5 minutes I accepted defeat 😢